Home Products Industries Applications Solutions Support Insights Contact Us

 RO (Reverse Osmosis) Filtration Process

-RO filtration uses a special filter (called a semi-permeable membrane) to remove harmful substances like salt, heavy metals, fluoride, arsenic, lead, and other pollutants from water.
-The system pushes water through the filter under pressure, trapping the impurities and providing clean water.
+RO filtration uses a special filter, called a semi-permeable membrane, to pull out harmful things like salt, heavy metals, fluoride, arsenic, lead, and other pollutants from your water.
+The system pushes water through this filter under pressure, trapping the impurities and giving you clean water.

 • Removes: Total Dissolved Solids (TDS), chemical contaminants, pesticides, bacteria, viruses

-• Pre-filtration and post-filtration stages enhance output purity
+• Pre-filtration and post-filtration stages make the water even cleaner

-• Often paired with activated carbon and sediment filters
+• Often used with activated carbon and sediment filters

 UV (Ultraviolet) Purification Process

 UV filtration uses ultraviolet light to kill or deactivate bacteria, viruses, and other pathogens.
-It does not physically remove particles or dissolved substances; it simply sterilizes the microorganisms.
+It doesn’t actually remove particles or dissolved stuff; it just sterilizes the microorganisms.

 • Destroys: Microorganisms like E. coli, Salmonella, and Giardia